Susanna & Simon

 Join our newsletter

-where friendly collaboration, brainstorming, and socializing is the norm.
-And, once a month we collect all the interesting internet content our members have found and send out the Hatchlinks Newsletter.
+Our commitment to the Yolk community goes further than booking out meeting rooms.
+For example, once a month we collect all the interesting internet content our members have found and send out the Hatchlinks Newsletter.